TheDomesticUser/Anonymous_Bot-documentation/docs/average-commands.md

 Prefix: !

-showprofile (userTag): Displays the specified user profile picture
+showprofile (user tag): Displays the specified user profile picture
 nerd: Displays a picture of a nerd
 chink: Displays a picture of a chink
 scary: Displays a scary picture